5-6 moneylending

 Bombay 5-6, also known as simply 5-6 (pronounced "five six"), is an informal financial platform in the Philippines.
-Lenders don't require collateral including documents to potential borrowers.
+Lenders do not require collateral, including documents, to potential borrowers.

-The Bombay 5-6 moneylending system is an informal lending practice prevalent in the Philippines, historically associated with small-scale, short-term loans provided by Indian-Filipino lenders, often colloquially called “Bombay.”
+The Bombay 5-6 moneylending system is an informal lending practice prevalent in the Philippines, historically associated with small-scale, short-term loans provided by Indian-Filipino lenders, often colloquially called "Bombay".
 This system is named "5-6" due to its interest structure: for every PHP 5 borrowed, borrowers repay PHP 6, signifying a 20% interest rate.
 The system is notable for its high accessibility and absence of stringent documentation, as lenders usually offer loans directly in markets or neighborhoods and conduct daily or weekly collections in person.

 History

 The 5-6 moneylending tradition likely dates back to the early 20th century when Indian immigrants arrived in the Philippines, particularly from the Punjab region.
 Many became informal lenders to provide easy access to cash for small business owners, market vendors, and individuals who lacked access to formal financial services.
 This method of lending evolved to fill a financial gap, particularly among micro-entrepreneurs needing quick capital for inventory or small expenses.

 Through the Filipino Lending Company Regulation Act of 2007 (Republic Act No. 9474) and the Truth in Lending Act (Republic Act No. 3765), the 5-6 moneylending practice is generally considered illegal due to regulations, usurious interest rates, and undocumented activities.